onflow/flow/docs/content/dapp-development/mainnet-deployment.md

 > **Important**: If you see `Error Code: 1056`, you are trying to deploy contracts before the permissionless rollout was completed.
 In that case, you need to submit a review (as described below)

+> **Important**: If you see `Error Code: 1103`, your new account does not have enough funds to complete the transaction.
+Make sure you have enough FLOW (e.g. by [sending some from your Blocto account](/dapp-development/mainnet-account-setup/#step-3-send-flow-to-non-custodial-account)).

+Once all your contracts are deployed, you can visit [flow-view-source](https://flow-view-source.com/) or run the [Flow CLI get account command](/flow-cli/get-accounts/) to confirm the deployment.

 ### Re-deployment using CLI

 You can use the [Flow CLI contract update command](/flow-cli/account-update-contract/) to re-deploy an updated version of your contract: